hanna-ford/workday/CA and PAA status.md

 	- Victoria's charges have been showing up under NA object class with miscalculated fringes and incorrect IDC.
 	- I changed the budget date on all three PAAs to 9/30/2020

+## Song Yang
-7. Payroll Accounting Adjustment: Song Yang - 08/01/2020 - 08/31/2020
+- Payroll Accounting Adjustment: Song Yang - 08/01/2020 - 08/31/2020 -- **Waiting on Shavawn Smith and Y**

-8. Charges were applied to the wrong worktag.
+	- Charges were applied to the wrong worktag.
 Moving charges from GR013038 to GR013041.
-9. Trying to get Track 1 to a place we can bill accurately
+	- Trying to get Track 1 to a place we can bill accurately

+## Douglas James Adams
-10. Payroll Accounting Adjustment: Douglas James Adams - 08/01/2020 - 08/31/2020
+- Payroll Accounting Adjustment: Douglas James Adams - 08/01/2020 - 08/31/2020

-11. Charges were applied to the wrong worktag.
+	- Charges were applied to the wrong worktag.
 Moving charges from GR013038 to GR013040.
-12. Trying to get Track 1 to a place we can bill accurately
+	- Trying to get Track 1 to a place we can bill accurately

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4NjUzODU5Nl19
+eyJoaXN0b3J5IjpbOTI3NzI0NDYyXX0=
 -->